nl900/Kubernetes-App/README.md

-Helm instructs via chart to pull the ASP.NET app from docker hub and deploys instances of it to a single-node Kubernetes cluster run locally on your machine.
+An ASP.NET app is deployed to a single-node Kubernetes cluster run locally on the machine using Helm.
 The app displays the environment and host information it is run in.
 </br>
 First deploy 3 instances in development environment.
 Then deploy 5 instances in production environment.